NanoComp/meep/doc/docs/index.md

 Meep's scriptable interface makes it possible to combine many sorts of computations along with multi-parameter optimization in sequence or in parallel.

-[Tutorial/Basics](Python_Tutorials/Basics.md) provides examples of all these kinds of computations.
+[Tutorial/Basics](Python_Tutorials/Basics.md) provides examples of the various kinds of computations.

 Download
 --------

-The source repository is on [GitHub](https://github.com/stevengj/meep).
-Gzipped tarballs of stable versions are in [Releases](https://github.com/stevengj/meep/releases).
-The release history is described in [NEWS](https://github.com/stevengj/meep/blob/master/NEWS.md).
+The source repository is on [GitHub](https://github.com/NanoComp/meep).
+Gzipped tarballs of stable versions are in [Releases](https://github.com/NanoComp/meep/releases).
+The release history is in [NEWS](https://github.com/NanoComp/meep/blob/master/NEWS.md).
 Installation instructions are in [Installation](Installation.md).

 Documentation
 -------------

-See the left navigation sidebar.
-In particular, the [Introduction](Introduction.md), [Tutorial/Basics](Python_Tutorials/Basics.md), and [FAQ](FAQ.md) are the most important things to review when starting.
+For a list of topics, see the left navigation sidebar.
+For first-time users, the [Introduction](Introduction.md), [Tutorial/Basics](Python_Tutorials/Basics.md), and [FAQ](FAQ.md) are the most important items to review.

+This documentation is for the master branch of the [source repository](Download.md#github-source-repository).

 ### Mailing Lists